OrangeCardinal/ibkr_api/docs/overview/architecture.rst

 =====================
 The IBKR_API is NOT some wrapper on top of the existing twsapi python API, but rather a complete redesign of the codebase.
 The new codebase was written with the following ideas in mind.
 One, a 'design by contract' approach was used, where each portion of the system has clearly defined responsibilities.
-The other governing principle was to keep the code 'DRY'.
+For the most part these responsibilities are explicitly listed in their respective docstrings.
+The other governing principle was to keep the code 'DRY' and to avoid 'speculative generality'.
+The codebase you see is the result of this philosophy.

 Directory Structure
 -------------------